 I was never a person who put any sort of thought into my personal finances or debt.

 When I got my degree I actually thought to myself “This is a problem for Future Me”, and amassed a large amount of student loan debt.
 This was not including the debt we incurred as a family with kids who only had one person earning income.

 It wasn’t until student loans were harassing me despite my monthly payments that I realized just what a mess I had gotten myself into.
-My husband, who is far more savvy and money wise than I, formulated a plan and budget in order for us to pay off our enormous debt.
-With the use of some online spreadsheets, he began to collect all of the info regarding our debts and interests rates and developed a budget that included making payments towards our debt in order of interest rates (largest to smallest) using the “Debt Avalanche” strategy (for more info about this strategy check out this article).
+My husband, who is far more savvy and money-wise than I, formulated a plan and budget in order for us to pay off our enormous debt.
+With the use of some online spreadsheets, he began to collect all of the info regarding our debts and interest rates and developed a budget that included making payments towards our debt in order of interest rates (largest to smallest) using the “Debt Avalanche” strategy (for more info about this strategy check out this article).

 How We Began to Tackle Our Debt